 It is possible that the processor card you removed can be used as an upgrade card for another Power Macintosh.
-For information about the cards you can use in specific computers, be sure to see the Appendix, "Swapping Processor Upgrade Cards."
+For information about the cards you can use in specific computers, be sure to see the single-page document Swapping Processor Upgrade Cards.